grimoire/mmdetection-to-tensorrt/docs/getting_started.md

                     int8_calib_alg="entropy")
 ```

-**warning:**
+**Warning:**

-Not all model support int8 mode.
-If it doesn't works, try fix shape/batch size.
+Not all models support int8 mode.

 ## max workspace size

-Some layer need extra gpu memory.
-Any some optimize tactic also need more space. enlarge `max_workspace_size` may potentially accelerate your model with the cost of more memory.
+Some layers need extra GPU memory.
+Any some optimization tactics also need more space.
+Please enlarge `max_workspace_size` may potentially accelerate your model with the cost of more memory.

 ## use in c++

-The converted model is a python warp on engine.
+The converted model is a python warp of TensorRT engine.
 first, get the serialized engine from trt_model:

 ```python